wragge/hansard-language/data/words/modernisation-hofreps-1970/contexts.md

 * It will set up an Australian Hospitals Commission to promote the **modernisation** and regionalisation of hospitals.

+* **Modernisation** of HMA Naval Dockyard (Stage 1) Williamstown, Victoria.

 * I am particularly interested in this development as it affects the **modernisation** and updating of the Brisbane airport.

+* That, in accordance with the provisions of the  Public Works Committee Act  1969, the following proposed work be referred to the Parliamentary Standing Committee on Public Works for investigation and report: **Modernisation** of facilities, stage 2, HMA naval dockyard, Williamstown, Vic.

 * But now that Canberra is so well established and now that in the surrounding areas- notably in Queanbeyan- there are 2 major brickworks which have invested during the last 10 years the best part of $5m in capital expansion and **modernisation** and are able to supply bricks to Canberra and the surrounding areas, it is quite unjustified to spend taxpayers' money, waste the resources of the taxpayer and waste the resources of the private sector because of the grave overcapacity problem which will be made graver still.